dwdewul/twitter-interface/README.md

 ## How to use
 1. Set up a developer account at [Twitter](https://apps.twitter.com/)
 2. `git clone` this repo to your local machine
-3. Create a config.js folder in the directory
+3. Create a config.js folder in the directory.
-⋅⋅1.
 The structure should look like this:
     ```
     module.exports = {
     consumerKey: 'gdghdgfdhfdhfdh',